homeway/bare_n2o/Readme.md

 erl -sync executable notification_center
 ````

-You can write some code to auto execute test with `sync`.
+I wrote some code follow.

-As you can see, the test module `abc_test` will be executed when I save `abc.erl`.
+As you can guess, I there is test module `abc_test`, it will be executed when I save `abc.erl`.

 ```` erlang
 -module(onsync).